nshiab/simple-data-analysis/README.md

 import { SimpleWebDB } from "./node_modules/simple-data-analysis/dist/bundle.js"
 ```

-You can also import the minified bundle with a npm-based CDN like jsDelivr, as shown below.
+You can also import the minified bundle with a npm-based CDN like [esm.sh](https://esm.sh/), as shown below.

 Here's some code you can copy and paste into an HTML file.
 You can also adapt it to any bundler or framework of your choice.